Marin Preda: Literary activity

 Between 1960 and 1961 he read widely, and undertook translations of foreign literature into Romanian.
 Preda became fascinated by William Faulkner, with whom his prose has certain affinities.
 In 1965, he and his wife Eta translated the novel The Plague by Albert Camus into Romanian.
 In 1968 he was elected the vice president of the Romanian Writers' Union, and in 1970 he became director of the Cartea Românească ("Romanian Book") publishing house, which he led until his sudden death in 1980.
 In 1970 he translated Fyodor Dostoevsky's novel Demons in collaboration with Nicolae Gane.
 Preda's novel, Marele singuratic ("The Great Lonely One"), received the Writers' Union Award in 1971.

-Preda's 1975 novel Delirul ("Delirium") is reflects an attempt to reconsider Ion Antonescu's role in Romanian history, against the background of resurgent nationalist pride in socialist Romania.
-Here, Antonescu is painted as a tragic figure, who collaborated with Nazi Germany due to his belief that this was the only way to regain Bessarabia.
+Preda's 1975 novel Delirul ("Delirium") reflects an attempt to reconsider Ion Antonescu's role in Romanian history, against the background of resurgent nationalist pride in socialist Romania.
+Here, Antonescu is painted as a tragic figure who collaborated with Nazi Germany due to his belief that this was the only way to regain Bessarabia.
 The first edition of the novel quickly sold out.

 He became a corresponding member of the Romanian Academy in 1974, and was promoted to titular post-mortem member in 1990.

-The second edition of the novel "Marele singuratic" had appeared in 1976, and in 1977 he published "Viața ca o pradă" (Life as a Prey), a comprehensive autobiographical novel whose main theme is the crystallization of an artist's conscience.
+The second edition of the novel "Marele singuratic" appeared in 1976, and in 1977 he published "Viața ca o pradă" (Life as a Prey), a comprehensive autobiographical novel whose main theme is the crystallization of an artist's conscience.

 In 1980, Marin Preda published his last novel, Cel mai iubit dintre pământeni ("The Most Beloved of Earthlings"), regarded as a violent critique of communism.
 After a few short weeks on the market, the novel was withdrawn from all public, university, and school libraries, as well as all bookshops.

 An eyewitness stated that in 1970, Preda had told President Nicolae Ceaușescu: "If you want to introduce socialist realism, I, Marin Preda, will commit suicide.'"
 But the author had never publicly criticized socialist realism and never doubted the legitimacy of the communist regime.

 Personal life

 In 1955, Preda married the poet Aurora Cornu.
 Their love letters were published posthumously.
 They divorced in 1959.

 He then married Eta Vexler, who later immigrated to France in the early 1970s, ending their marriage.

 Preda married a third time, to Elena Mitev.
 The couple had two sons, Nicolae and Alexandru.

-Between 1975 and 1980 he lived in Bucharest at Strada Pictor Alexandru Romano no. 21; the home now displays a plaque dedicated to the author.
+Between 1975 and 1980, he lived in Bucharest at Strada Pictor Alexandru Romano no. 21; the home now displays a plaque dedicated to the author.